Institutional Research and Academic Planning

 Understanding the value of a UC degree

-A five-part series of topic briefs
+A report and executive summary culminating from a five-part series of topic briefs

 Universities are under increasing pressure to demonstrate the value of higher education, given the cost of degree completion.
 Value is often measured in economic terms, such as earnings post-graduation; however, this presents a narrow picture.
 Non-economic outcomes, such as learning, occupational focus and civic impact, are often missing from the discussion.